Backbase/backbase.github.io/README.md

 $ docker-compose up
 ```

+> Make sure you have [Docker Compose installed](https://docs.docker.com/compose/install/) to run it.

 Using your local Ruby environment:

 ```sh
 $ bundle install
 $ bundle exec jekyll serve
 ```

+---

+The blog is served at http://localhost:4000

 ## Content